TimofonicJunkRoom/withLinux/README.md

 Bytefreq
 ========

-[C,util, UNIX-Like] Byte/Char Frequency, Serial/Parallel.
+[C,util, UNIX-Like] Byte/Char Frequency, in choose-able reading approaches.

 [bytefreq.c](./bytefreq.c)
-The Main Bytefreq utility, it supports both serial and parallel count approaches,
+The Main Bytefreq utility, it can count Byte(or Char) frequency,
-	and the performance of them need to be tested.
+user can specify which set of bytes(chars) to be counted.
-The parallel appraoch is implemented with OpenMP, with juse one "#pragma" added.
+And it supports several reading approaches as following,
+* [serial] this is the default option, infinite read() until EOF.
+* [parallel] infinite read() until EOF, and count with OpenMP's simple multi-thread.
+* [unix_socket] unix_socket + fork() + sendfile(), performance not tested.

 [util/a8lu.c](./util/a8lu.c)
 Convert alphabets between upper and lower case.
 [util/a8shift.c](./util/a8shift.c)